maurock/DeepSDF/README.md

 Please note: on macOS, the current stable pytorch3d package will be installed.
 On Linux this is not possible, as the correct combination of Python, Pytorch, Pytorch3D, and CUDA versions depends on your system (OS and GPU).
 Therefore, the `install.sh` downloads the following combination: `pytorch=1.11.0, cudatoolkit=11.3, pytorch3d=0.7.4`.
 If you prefer a different combination, or this combination of dependencies does not work on your system, please edit `install.sh` accordingly, or manually install your preferred libraries.

 # Installation (Windows)
-Currently the installation script does not support Windows.
-Please install the dependencies manually.
+COMING SOON.
+Currently the installation script does not support Windows, please install the dependencies manually.

 # Usage
 ## Quick example with a pretrained model